chamithlkml/toucantech-demo/README.md

 cd toucantech-demo
 make up
 ```
 This should download the Docker images and build the app from scratch.
+Once the build process is completed open your browser and navigate to http://localhost to view the app

 ### Run tests
 ```